simonsdave/yar/tests/load/README.md

 version 3.8 of the Linux kernel.
 So, we need create a local [Ubuntu 12.04](http://releases.ubuntu.com/12.04/) [box](http://docs.vagrantup.com/v2/boxes.html) with the 3.8 Linux kernel.
-Let's walk through this process step by step assuming you don't have the yar source code on your machine.
+Let's walk through this process step by step.
+We'll assume you don't have the yar source code on your machine.

 * get the source code and pre-reqs by running the following in a new terminal window